Gaya39877/NYC_Yellow_Taxi_Project/README.md

-# NYC Yellow Taxi Data Pipeline 🚖
+# NYC Yellow Taxi Data Project 🚖

 This project demonstrates a modern data engineering pipeline designed using **Microsoft Fabric** to process and analyze NYC Yellow Taxi trip data.
 The pipeline includes data ingestion, transformation, modeling, and reporting using end-to-end Fabric services.